 People with anemia — a condition where your body doesn’t have enough red blood cells — often feel tired and weak.
 One type of anemia is caused by a lack of iron in the diet.

 Blackstrap molasses is a good source of iron.
-About 5 tablespoons of blackstrap molasses contains 95 percent of your daily allowance of iron.
+About 1 tablespoon of blackstrap molasses contains 20 percent of the daily value for iron.

 Along with providing your body with important minerals, blackstrap molasses has been used to remove the frizziness in bleached, permed, or colored hair.